MalikSh96/AnimeTracker/readme.md

 # Phase 20
 - Started some work on the navbar, added extra fields.

+- Worked on adding functionalities for *non-admin* users to change their information.
+So far it is possible to edit their account information.

+### Issue with Account Editing
+- For now there's a problem, where users are able to edit their information, to be the same as other existing users information, such as `username` and `email`.
+Same issue is present with `animename`.

+### Issue with Users remaining signed in
+- Users who closes their tab or closes their browser, still remain signed in, even though not having *ticked* the checkbox for remaining signed in.

+#### Minor
+- Need to work on avoiding **URL** *tampering* or forgery.

+- Go more in the direction of `**DTO**`.

 ## License and Copyright
 © Malik Sharfo